Dual Enrollment at the College of Coastal Georgia

 - The list of courses approved for dual Enrollment funding can be found in the GAfutures website: Dual Enrollment Course Directory

-What are the limits on the state-funded Dual Enrollment funding Program? - NEW -
+What are the limits on the state-funded Dual Enrollment funding Program? -

 - The Dual Enrollment Funding Cap is 30 credit hours.
 The hours are based on hours paid by Dual Enrollment funding for terms of enrollment in the program.